 WebMD keeps its Editorial staff separate and distinct from staff dedicated to sponsors or partners.
-No person will serve on both staffs, no Editorial employee will be asked to perform duties on behalf of a sponsor or provide favored treatment to a sponsor or partner.
+No person will serve on both staffs, no Editorial employee will be asked to perform duties on behalf of a sponsor.

 The WebMD Editorial staff is charged with the responsibility of providing objective, accurate, and balanced accounts of events and issues.
 WebMD reporters must diligently seek out subjects of stories or qualified experts to provide commentary.
 They also seek objective commentary or comment from a qualified spokesperson to provide balance.

 WebMD journalists strive to provide thorough and honest coverage and share a dedication to ethical behavior and the highest professional standards.

 Original Content Process

 Each completed story to be published is reviewed by a medical editor for accuracy, appropriateness of medical language, and proper characterization of the findings.
 The story is next reviewed by an Editorial Editor who edits it for style, flow, punctuation, and readability.
 Finally, the story moves from editing to publishing, where it is converted to HTML and published to the site.

-When WebMD licenses health and wellness content from third-parties for publication on our site, the WebMD senior Editorial editors and physician editors review the third-party's editorial policies and procedures for consistency with the WebMD Editorial Policies, including without limitation the conflicts of interest policy.
-While the WebMD Editorial Staff may not review each page of the third-party licensed content, the Editorial Staff does review a representative sample of the content to ensure that the third-party implements the editorial policy and procedures reviewed by WebMD and that the content appears to be accurate, timely and relevant.
+When WebMD licenses health and wellness content from third-parties for publication on our site, the WebMD senior Editorial editors and physician editors review the third-party's editorial policies and procedures for consistency with the WebMD Editorial Policies.